Differences between isolated worker model and in-process model .NET Azure Functions

 1 When you need to interact with a service using parameters determined at runtime, using the corresponding service SDKs directly is recommended over using imperative bindings.
 The SDKs are less verbose, cover more scenarios, and have advantages for error handling and debugging purposes.
 This recommendation applies to both models.

-2 Cold start times may be additionally impacted on Windows when using some preview versions of .NET due to just-in-time loading of preview frameworks.
-This applies to both the in-process and out-of-process models but may be noticeable when comparing across different versions.
+2 Cold start times could be additionally impacted on Windows when using some preview versions of .NET due to just-in-time loading of preview frameworks.
+This impact applies to both the in-process and out-of-process models but can be noticeable when comparing across different versions.
 This delay for preview versions isn't present on Linux plans.

 3 C# Script functions also run in-process and use the same libraries as in-process class library functions.
 For more information, see the Azure Functions C# script (.csx) developer reference.

 5 ASP.NET Core types are not supported for .NET Framework.

 6 .NET 8 is not yet supported on the in-process model, though it is available on the isolated worker model.
 For information about .NET 8 plans, including future options for the in-process model, see the Azure Functions Roadmap Update post.

 Versions of the Functions runtime support specific versions of .NET.
 To learn more about Functions versions, see Azure Functions runtime versions overview.
 Version support also depends on whether your functions run in-process or isolated worker process.